Rajneesh movement: Intentional community

-Marriage and the family
+Views on marriage and family

 Although the movement was without clearly defined and shared values, it was well known that Rajneesh discouraged marrying and having children, since he saw families as inherently prone to dysfunction and destructiveness.
 Not many children were born at the communes in Oregon and England, and contraception, sterilisation, and abortion were accepted.
 According to Pike, some parents justified leaving their children when moving to the ashram by reasoning that spiritual development was more important.